hypothesis/h-cookiecutter-pypackage/README.md

 Publishing to PyPI
 ------------------

+Once your package is up and running the following behaviour is in place:

+ * All pushes will be run through the full set of tests and linting
+ * Only successful tagged builds will be published to PyPI
+    * To do this run `make release`

+### The first time

 When you merge a pull request into master, if the package passes all tests, coverage, format and linting requirements, GitHub Actions will automatically build it and uploaded it to [https://pypi.org/](https://pypi.org/).